The Nature of Post-Starburst Galaxies: Real Deal or Masquerading Impostors?: Results

-In Figure~\ref{fig:PSBs_H2_vs_ages}, we show the total molecular (hydrogen) gas masses and molecular gas fractions of \firebox galaxies as a function of the time when they assembled $90\percent$ of the stellar mass they have formed in the past Gyr ($t_{\rm PSB,90}$; see Section~\ref{sec:methods_burst}).
+In Figure~\ref{fig:PSBs_H2_vs_ages}, we show the molecular hydrogen gas fractions ($M_{\rm H_2}/M_{\rm star}$) of the \firebox galaxies in our sample as a function of the time when they assembled $90\percent$ of the stellar mass that formed in the past Gyr ($t_{\rm PSB,90}$; see Section~\ref{sec:methods_burst}).
 We compare our results to observational data, using estimated molecular gas contents from ALMA observations of galaxies in the \squiggle sample of PSB candidates at $z\simeq 0.7$ \citep[][]{Setton2025}.
-PSBs in \firebox have molecular gas masses that are generally smaller that those estimated for \squiggle PSBs, owing to the latter targeting, on average, more massive galaxies.
-Furthermore, the \true PSBs have the smallest $\mathrm{H_2}$ masses among the selected PSBs in \firebox, below $\sim 5\times 10^8\Msun$, likely below current detection limits.
-Interestingly, both the $\rm{H}_2$ fractions and $t_{\rm PSB,90}$ of impostor PSBs in \firebox are in good agreement with observations with confirmed $\rm{H}_2$ detections.
-The non-detection of observed PSBs with a relatively long $t_{\rm PSB,90}\gtrsim 200\Myr$ suggests that they have very small $\rm{H}_2$ contents and possibly revealing a correlation between the molecular gas mass and $t_{\rm PSB,90}$ of PSBs.
-A possible interpretation is that these observations reveal an evolutionary sequence as galaxies undergo a PSB phase, where their molecular gas mass is either depleted or ejected as they age \citep[e.g.,][]{Bezanson2022}.
+PSBs in \firebox have molecular gas masses that are generally smaller that those estimated for \squiggle PSBs \citep[][; see also Figure~\ref{fig:PSBs_H2}]{Setton2025}, owing to the latter targeting, on average, more massive galaxies.
+The average $\mathrm{H_2}$ masses among the PSBs selected in \firebox (about $5\times 10^8\Msun$) is likely below current detection limits at $z\gtrsim 0.7$.
+On average, the $\rm{H}_2$ fractions and $t_{\rm PSB,90}$ of PSBs in \firebox are in good agreement with observations with confirmed $\rm{H}_2$ detections.
+The non-detection of observed PSBs with a relatively long $t_{\rm PSB,90}\gtrsim 200\Myr$ suggests that they have very small $\rm{H}_2$ contents, with a potential correlation between the molecular gas mass and $t_{\rm PSB,90}$ of PSBs.
+These observations may reveal an evolutionary sequence as galaxies undergo a PSB phase, where their molecular gas mass is either depleted or ejected as they age \citep[e.g.,][]{Bezanson2022}.
 However, it is also possible that data are sampled from two distinct populations with short and long estimated $t_{\rm PSB,90}$.
-Galaxies with $t_{\rm PSB,90}\lesssim 100\Myr$ are consistent with being actively star-forming and had a constant average star-formation history over their past Gyr.
-PSBs in \firebox have estimated $t_{\rm PSB,90}\sim 100-200\Myr$, possibly indicating a decline in their recent ($<1\Gyr$) star formation, as in the case of, e.g., ASBs.
-Comparing to observations, we suggest that many PSBs with significant CO detections might be impostor PSBs with on-going star formation.
-On the other hand, PSB candidates with too small $\rm{H}_2$ masses to be detected in CO with ALMA are much more likely to be \true PSBs.
+In general, galaxies with $t_{\rm PSB,90}\lesssim 100\Myr$ are consistent with being actively star-forming and had a constant average star-formation history over their past Gyr.
+PSBs in \firebox have estimated $t_{\rm PSB,90}\sim 100-200\Myr$, possibly indicating a decline in their recent ($<1\Gyr$) star formation (as in the case of ASBs, by definition).
+We suggest that, \textit{many of the observed PSBs with significant CO detections are impostors, with significant on-going star formation}.
+On the other hand, PSBs in \firebox with low SFRs have average molecular gas fractions consistent with those of observed PSBs with too small $\rm{H}_2$ masses to be detected in CO with ALMA.
+Therefore, in our picture, objects with low molecular gas fractions are more likely to be true, rapidly quenched PSBs, that could rejuvenate in their near future.
 Galaxies with a long $t_{\rm PSB,90}$ have formed a negligible fraction of their mass in recent times compared to their activity in the past Gyr, consistently with the theoretical expectation for the nature of PSBs.
 However, \firebox galaxies generally yield $t_{\rm PSB,90}\lesssim 300\Myr$, possibly due to the under-predicted populations of long-term quenched galaxies, likely related to the absence of black hole physics in the simulation.
-Interestingly, the PSBs in \firebox which have $t_{\rm PSB,90}\gtrsim 250\Myr$ have all experienced a major galaxy interaction in their past Gyr (see Section~\ref{sec:methods_interactions}).
+See Section~\ref{sec:discussion_agn} for a discussion of the possible role of black hole feedback in driving PSBs.